Compatibility of Fairness and Nash Welfare under Subadditive Valuations: Existence of High-Welfare Allocations under Subadditive Valuations

+In this section, we show that under subadditive valuations, there exist a high-welfare, complete allocations that are $\EFone$.
+In fact, the allocations are also guaranteed to be $\frac{1}{2}$-$\EFX$.
+This result is achieved by building on Algorithm \ref{alg:Part-EFX}.

-In this section, we build on Algorithm \ref{alg:Part-EFX} to prove the existence of complete $\EFone$ allocations with high Nash social welfare under subadditive valuations.
-Specifically, we start with the partial allocation returned by Algorithm \ref{alg:Part-EFX} and assign all the unallocated goods using the envy-cycle elimination algorithm of \citet{LMM04}; see Algorithm \ref{alg:EFone}.
+Specifically, we start with the partial allocation returned by Algorithm~\ref{alg:Part-EFX} and assign all the unallocated goods using the envy-cycle elimination algorithm of \citet{LMM04}; see Algorithm \ref{alg:EFone}.
 The properties of envy-cycle elimination directly imply that the resulting complete allocation is $\EFone$ and continues to have high Nash social welfare.

-The following theorem formally states our main result for $\EFone$.
+Further, using the properties of the allocation returned of Algorithm~\ref{alg:Part-EFX} and with a tailored analysis of the envy-cycle elimination, one can show that allocation returned by Algorithm \ref{alg:EFone} is $\frac{1}{2}$-$\EFX$ as well.
+We remark that parts of the $\frac{1}{2}$-$\EFX$ analysis follow the arguments used in \cite{PlautR20} and \cite{GHL23}.

 {

 }